chevah/geck/content/generic.rst

 * Rule #3: If it ain't broke, don't fix it!

+* Ammendment to Rule #3: If it's not totally broken but still wastes a lot of your time, fix it!
+  This means all the FIXME tags should be a priority when 'refactoring <http://ronjeffries.com/xprog/articles/refactoring-not-on-the-backlog/>'.

 * All code in any code-base should look like a single person typed it, no matter how many people contributed.